AlgoSismos/Refrapy/README.md

 ## Acknowledgement and citation

 Refrapy was originally developed [Ms. Victor C. B. Guedes](https://github.com/victorjsguedes) under the supervision of [Prof. Susanne Maciel](https://www.linkedin.com/in/susanne-maciel-80a26928/) from University of Brasilia.
-This project is being hosted on [AlgoSismos](https://github.com/AlgoSismos) and has been packaged by @aureliobarbosa.
+This project is being hosted on [AlgoSismos](https://github.com/AlgoSismos) and has been packaged by [Prof. Marco Aurélio Barbosa](https://github.com/aureliobarbosa).

 If you use Refrapy in your work please cite the following paper: